Oxsomi/core3/docs/platforms.md

   - Left, Middle, Right, Back, Forward.

 Just like a Keyboard, the mouse is created/destroyed through the Window/WindowManager implementation.

+**Note**: On Windows and OSX, it's possible to distinguish multiple keyboards.
+This might be useful for local multiplayer.
+However, this is not standard across all platforms.
+This means that it is possible for multiple keyboards to have different key states, keep that in mind.

 ### Extending InputDevice